Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/DFS_Channels_&_Radar.md

 4. **jump** on it if it is ok. (eg. no radar there as well).

 `Important`: The **process for a radio to detect a radar** is a complicated task that **is actually not part of the standard**.
 Hence, wrong radar detections can occur.

+`Note`: _DFS is required for ETSI devices working in the European Union in the ETSI 5ghz band.
+It can be not mandatory in other parts of the world._

+## DFS: Frame Exchange

 DFS operations use different ways of exchanging information between STAs.
 Information can be put in specific elements: